manyagupta-21/FilingIQ/README.md

-# 🏦 FinRAG — Financial Document Q&A with RAG
+# 📂 FilingIQ — Banking Document Intelligence

-> A Retrieval-Augmented Generation (RAG) chatbot over real **SEC 10-K filings** of major US banks.
-Answers are grounded in the source filings — not hallucinated.
+> A Retrieval-Augmented Generation (RAG) system for grounded Q&A over real annual regulatory filings of major US banks.
+Answers are sourced directly from the documents and not hallucinated.

 ---

 ## 🎯 Motivation

-Large Language Models (LLMs) often hallucinate when asked about specific financial figures (revenue, capital ratios, segment performance).
-In fintech, accuracy is critical.
+Large Language Models (LLMs) often hallucinate when asked about specific financial figures — revenue, capital ratios, segment performance.
+In banking and finance, accuracy is non-negotiable.

-**FinRAG solves this** by combining document retrieval with LLM generation:
+**FilingIQ solves this** by combining semantic document retrieval with LLM generation:

-- Retrieves the most relevant chunks from real 10-K filings for each query
+- Retrieves the most relevant chunks from real bank annual reports for each query
-- Passes them as context to the LLM
+- Passes them as grounded context to the LLM
-- Answers cite the source document
+- Every answer cites the source document it came from

 ---